How to apply micro cement render: 5 Rockcote MicroStone tips

-Rockcote, a leading Australian-owned brand known for its commitment to quality and service, is proud to introduce its MicroStone range.
-This innovative product line is designed to offer a natural microcement finish that exudes elegance and durability.
-In the following blog, we will share five expert tips for applying MicroStone to ensure a flawless and long-lasting finish!
+Rockcote, a leading Australian-owned brand known for its commitment to quality and service, is proud to introduce its MicroStone system to help applicators achieve a consistent, natural decorative finish.
+In this guide, we share five practical tips for applying MicroStone to help you achieve a smooth and long lasting result.

 Preparing the surface for microcement application